Fr4nk03/CS225-Final-Project/Project Proposal.md

 Because the product ID can't be negative, if we find a negative id, we will simply ignore that pair of IDs which means that we will not add this edge into our graph.

 ## Data Storage
-We will use adjacency list implementation by vector instead of linked list to store our graph.
-It saves space with O(V+E) storage.
-Moreover, adding a vertex (push_back) and finding all neighbors of a vertex (find the specific vector) takes optimal time.
+We will use adjacency list implementation by linked list to store our graph.
+The node has the coming edge will be the next element in the linked list of the node pointing to it.

 ## Algorithm